aktsk/ipa-medit/README.md

 ## Trouble shooting
 ### failed to get reply to handshake packet
-If you get the error `lldb: failed to connect to remote target /private/var/containers/Bundle/Application/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX/hoge.app: error: failed to get reply to handshake packet` and can't communicate properly with iOS device and lldb, launch Xcode and build some app, and it will work.
+If you get the error `/private/var/containers/Bundle/Application/XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX/hoge.app: error: failed to get reply to handshake packet` and can't communicate properly with iOS device and lldb, launch Xcode and build some app, and it will work.

 ### Could not start com.apple.debugserver
 This can be fixed by installing the latest unversioned code of libimobiledevice and ideviceinstaller by adding the `--HEAD` option when doing `brew install`.